 – Never double park your vehicle.

 – Do not park within 15 feet of a fire hydrant, no matter the signage that’s around.
 If there’s a fire hydrant, don’t go within 15 feet of it.

 – Do not trust the first sign you see.
 Always look diligently around your car for temporary signage that can change due to construction and a number of other factors.

 In NYC, they have this nifty thing called alternate side parking.
-Basically, it means that cars are only allowed to park on one side of the street at certain times, in order to create a smoother flow of traffic and space for the street cleaners.
-Across the five boroughs, alternate side parking rules are generally in effect once or twice a week, and during those times, sides of the street are blocked off around two or three hours.
-Alternate side parking rules do not apply on religious and legal holidays or during weather emergencies.
+Basically, it means that cars are only allowed to park on one side of the street at certain times.
+This is to create a smoother flow of traffic and space for the street cleaners.
+Across the five boroughs, alternate side parking rules are generally in effect once or twice a week, During those times, sides of the street are blocked off for around two or three hours.
+Alternate side parking rules do not apply to religious and legal holidays or during weather emergencies.

-What street parking signs should I look out for?
+What street parking signs should I look out for in NYC?

 What about New York City parking garages?